-As at reporting date the consolidated entity has cash at bank of \$1,334,000 and borrowings of \$620,000.
+As at reporting date the consolidated entity has cash at bank of \$1,015,000 and borrowings of \$2,885,000.
 Cash at bank as at reporting date is held in a number of bank accounts, operated by the consolidated entity's parent entity and its subsidiaries and its head office function.
 Interest on bank accounts is insignificant.
-The interest rate on borrowings is a fixed rate of 8 percent per annum.
-Any feasible change in rates is not expected to have a material impact on the financial results of the consolidated entity.
+The interest rates on borrowings are at fixed rates of 8 percent per annum on a loan of \$2,000,000 and 12 percent per annum on a loan of \$830,000.
+Any feasible change in market rates is not expected to have a material impact on the financial results of the consolidated entity.